nus-cs3281/2025/students/jonasongg/progress.md

 # Progress

+## Summary
+Focused on reviewing code improvements and changes for RepoSense's frontend, including testing.
+Also was engaged in discussions with fellow mentors and mentees for specifications of features added such as since/until date for individual repos.

 | Week | PRs Reviewed |
 | --- | --- |
 | 2 |  [#2176] Move from Vue CLI to Vite #2257